 The Computer Science Laboratory provides a special physical and virtual educational facility.
 The broad array of computing, communication and other technology resources and the flexibility in configuring these systems encourages student creativity for coursework and special projects.

+Computer Science maintains four specialized computing facilities.
 These laboratory systems provide students with the opportunity to use a broad range of computers.
 Other laboratory equipment includes a large format color plotter and a 3D scanner.